 This is a really great book for anybody to start getting into data sciences.

-The author a phenomenal job of highlighting why DASK should be a go-to tool for anyone working in this domain.
+The author does a phenomenal job of highlighting why DASK should be a go-to tool for anyone working in this domain.